Sacramental Preparation and Catechesis

 In addition, multi-cultural interns specialize in two-fold thinking: Providing spiritual support, resources and advising to each multi-cultural group and innovatively adapt and create new programs to meet the changing needs of our students.
 Ideally, multi-cultural interns will focus on one branch of ministry, but will also work to shape a working ministry that brings together student groups through faith.

 Fellowship is an act that involves sharing stories, bearing witness and bringing people into a relationship with Jesus Christ.
-Anchor interns assist in overseeing all aspects of this area and working on a variety of projects.
-Potential ministries and programs include Compass Freshman Formation and Coordinating Outreach Events for Campus.
+Through the Compass Freshman Formation program, we engage incoming freshman in true Christian fellowship.

 In Campus Ministry, we believe that students’ participation in the liturgical life of the hall communities serves many purposes: first and foremost, to draw closer to God and to God’s will for each of our lives.
-Additionally, we pray together at Mass and other shared prayers because it draws the community closer together into the Body of Christ.
-Finally, we believe students have much to offer the wider Church in the world upon graduation if they have been formed and fed with great prayer while at Notre Dame!
+We pray together at Mass and at other times because it draws the community closer together into the Body of Christ.
+Additionally, we believe students have much to offer the wider Church in the world upon graduation if they have been formed and fed with great prayer while at Notre Dame!

-The Anchor Intern for Liturgy will be able to work with liturgical and music commissioners all over campus to strengthen and deepen the worship experiences of our 29 residence hall communities.
-A strong background in theology and experience in liturgical theology is preferred, as are musical skills and an ability and willingness to work with the Newman Hymnal repertoire in the halls.
+The Anchor Intern for Liturgy will be able to work with liturgical, spiritual, and music commissioners all over campus to strengthen and deepen the worship experiences of our 30 undergraduate residence halls.
+Strong experience in hall liturgical life is preferred, as is an ability and willingness to work with the Newman Hymnal repertoire in preparing for Mass.

 This intern will spend time getting to know commissioners and communities as well as the worship needs and environments of the halls, and helping students from different halls help each other.
 Additionally, the intern assists the AD - Liturgy and a team of students to lead the Liturgical Leadership Formation Retreat in August.
 This retreat offers spiritual formation and practical skills training for Liturgical and Music Leaders in the residence halls as they begin the year together in community.